 If you’d like to suggest others, please email me.

-(I’m not making any money from this project.
-But if you feel like buying some other music from me that’d be lovely; see the rest of the site for details.)
+(I’m not making any money from this project, but if you feel like buying some other music from me while you’re here, that’d be lovely; see the rest of the site for details.)